Mazid2003/Job-practice/README.md

 # Job-practice

-### This repository is designed to help students, developers, and job seekers quickly revise essential algorithms with clear explanations and practical use cases.
+### This repository is designed to help Students, Freshers, Developers, and Job seekers quickly revise essential algorithms with clear explanations and practical use cases.

 **Just by one click you can navigate:**